Yaswanth-C/RapidQ/README.md

 You can flush the broker by running `rapidq-flush`

 ### Integrating with web frameworks
 It can be easily integrated with Flask and FastAPI applications.
-A simple Flask and FastAPI example is in **example** directory.
+A simple Flask, FastAPI and Django example is in **example** directory.
 Currently RapidQ has experimental support for Django.

 ### Setting up with Django